Friday, December 23, 2011

 1980 U.S. Olympic Hockey Team.
 Do you dare question this one?
 What are you, a Communist?
 Coach Herb Brooks has died, but all 20 players remain alive.

 But I don't, even reluctantly, concede this one to JoePa.
-In 1986, Greg LeMond became the first American -- indeed, the first non-European -- to win cycling's greatest prize, the Tour de France.
+In 1986, Greg LeMond became the 1st American -- indeed, the 1st non-European -- to win cycling's greatest prize, the Tour de France.
 He was considered worthy of the SOTY in 1989, why not in 1986?

 1987 Athletes Who Care.
 In a year with comparatively bland champions like Phil Simms and the Minnesota Twins -- and with the Lakers' Kareem and the Oilers' Gretzky already past honorees -- SI went with charity: